 The presence of companion animals in our community can induce emotionally charged disputes in any neighborhood.
 Unfortunately, many pet owners find it troublesome to properly confine their pets, keep them quiet, keep them from breeding, and provide proper care.
 The result is increased annoyance, aggravation, and friction between neighbors.
 Often times Animal Control intervention is needed to mediate a solution, enforce animal control regulations, enforce humane treatment of animals, and investigate livestock damage or chasing complaints involving dogs.
 Our goal is to aid with solutions and to restore peace to the neighborhood.

 Shelter and Care of Pets

-Thousands of lost, stray, abandoned, and unwanted animals end up becoming 'Wards' of the community.
+Thousands of lost, stray, abandoned, and unwanted animals end up becoming "Wards" of the community.
 Your County Animal Shelter provides humane compassionate care for these pets.
 We operate programs to return as many as possible to owners as well as to place as many as possible in responsible new homes.
-Unfortunately we cannot be “miracle workers '.
-Wild cats, terminally ill or injured animals, and those that are a hazard to people cannot be saved.
+Unfortunately we cannot be “miracle workers ".
+Some terminally ill or injured animals, and those that are considered too dangerous to put back out into the community, cannot be saved.
 Due to this reality we also operate a humane euthanasia program.

 Removal and Disposal of Dead Animals from Roads

 In any growing community, pets that wander the streets often fall victim to cars, disease, and other hazards.
 Wildlife is also at risk of being hit on our roads.
 Dead animals that are not removed can create health problems, traffic hazards, and unpleasant reminders of our failed commitment to companion animals.
 Our officers respond to remove and dispose of these casualties.

 Dog Licenses are required by law; any dog, anywhere in the county.